KalpithaRB/ProChat/README.md

     *   In the Firebase console, enable **Firestore Database**.
 When prompted, create the database in **Native Mode** and choose a region.
 For initial testing, the default security rules (or temporarily open rules) can be used, as mentioned above.
 * Open the project in Android Studio.
 * Build and run the app on an emulator or physical device

+* *Setup Instructions (Specific to Push Notifications)* Enable Firebase Cloud Messaging (FCM):

+Ensure FCM is enabled in your Firebase project.

+Add the google-services.json file to your app/ directory (already required for previous features).

+Android Dependencies:

+`implementation "com.google.firebase:firebase-messaging:<latest_version>"`
+Add apply plugin: `'com.google.gms.google-services'` at the bottom of your app-level build.gradle.

+Service Implementation:

+Create a FirebaseMessagingService to handle token generation and incoming notifications.

+Override onNewToken() to retrieve the device's FCM token.

+Temporarily, you can send test notifications via the Firebase Console until server-side integration is complete.